estheroluwabuyi/Omni-Food-Website-1/README.md

 # Omni-Food-Website-1
 My First attempt of the Omnifood Website.
-It was created basically with just HTML and CSS.